 - These cookies will be good for 5 days.

-2. You can use any kind of milk plant or dairy in this recipe.
+1. The coconut oil can be replaced by unsalted butter but this will cause the cookies to spread a little bit more and the consistency will be slightly different to these ones here.2.
+You can use any kind of milk plant or dairy in this recipe.
 I just happened to have coconut milk on hand and thought it would compliment the coconut oil nicely.

 Do you want to join in on the peanut butter bash fun?
 If so, email Miranda and request to join the Peanut Butter Bash facebook group!
 The first Thursday of each month we post a dessert with peanut butter and a mystery ingredient.
 There is also a Facebook group if you want to join in the fun but don’t run your own blog The Peanut Butter Recipe Box.
 Here are the other peanut butter and white chocolate creations!